 - Add the last layer of stuffing.

 - Begin to pull up sides of turkey to secure everything inside with twine or skewers.

 - Season outside of turkey – we used paprika, salt, and pepper.

-We doubled up and made two turduckens, one was cooked using our CVap® cook and hold while the other was prepared through staging in our CVap cook and hold and then fried in our Collectramatic® pressure fryer.
+We doubled up and made two turduckens, one was cooked using our CVap® Cook and Hold Oven, while the other was prepared by CVap® Staging in our oven and then frying in our Collectramatic® Pressure Fryer.

-The turducken prepared in the cook and hold was cooked on high yield at 170 doneness and 4 level browning for 6 hours then held overnight for 8 hours at 150 doneness and 1 level browning.
+The turducken prepared in the Cook & Hold was cooked on high yield at 170°F doneness and 4 level browning for six hours, then held overnight for eight hours at 150°F doneness and 1 level browning.

-The staged and fried turducken was staged at 165 and 0 browning over night for 14 hours and then finished in the Collectramatic fryer for 3 minutes.
+The staged and fried turducken was staged at 165°F and 0 browning over night for 14 hours and then finished in the Collectramatic Fryer for three minutes.